dmidlo/histdata.com-tools/docs/broker-plugin-lifecycle.md

 [provider-policy context and request](broker-provider-policy.md).
 Current rights are reread for host/worker operations and retained in native-byte-bound sidecars;
 the legacy V1 lifecycle schemas and transition vocabulary remain unchanged.
+An exact [permission authority](broker-plugin-permissions.md) is also mandatory.
+Host-measured [capture-health evidence](broker-host-health.md) and a native-bound permission execution proof are retained beside the native capture, not inserted into its historical V1 partition format.

 ## Public API and platform boundary